Scleral & Keratoconus Contact Lenses

 Dr. Joseph DiGiorgio and Dr. Stephanie DiGiorgio are certified to fit the BostonSight SCLERAL lenses.
-These unique scleral lenses are designed based on data gathered from 1,000s of challenging cases involving irregular and diseased corneas used by the Boston Foundation, developers of the PROSE lens.
+These unique scleral lenses are designed based on data gathered from thousands of challenging cases involving irregular and diseased corneas used by the Boston Foundation, developers of the PROSE lens.

 Does my insurance cover scleral lenses?

 Many vision insurance plans, and some medical insurances will cover scleral lens fittings for certain conditions and prescriptions.
 This is called medically necessary contact lens coverage.
 Our office can help determine if you have this option and if your condition qualifies for this coverage with your insurance.

 Schedule an appointment today with Dr. DiGiorgio and the team at Vision Source in Orland Park for a custom Scleral Contact Lens evaluation to see the difference scleral lenses make for your eyes.